ben-vargas/ai-sdk-provider-gemini-cli/README.md

 # AI SDK Provider for Gemini CLI

-> **Stable Release**: This version is compatible with AI SDK v5.
+> **Beta Release**: This version is compatible with AI SDK v6 (beta).
+For AI SDK v5 support, use version 1.x.
 For AI SDK v4 support, use version 0.x.

 A community provider for the [Vercel AI SDK](https://sdk.vercel.ai/docs) that enables using Google's Gemini models through the [@google/gemini-cli-core](https://www.npmjs.com/package/@google/gemini-cli-core) library and Google Cloud Code endpoints.